 Extended periods of time viewing a computer, tablet, e-reader, or cell phone can result in digital eye strain.3 Issues such as headaches, irritated eyes, and irritability can increase with the amount of digital screen use.4 These issues aren’t the only concern.
 Nearsightedness, also known as myopia, is increasing at an alarming rate in children in the U.S.5, and too much up-close work, including use of cell phones and digital devices, has been linked to the development of nearsightedness.6 [Read: Can too much screen time hurt my child’s vision?]

 The American Academy of Pediatrics recommends avoiding digital media for toddlers younger than 18 to 24 months other than video chatting.
 For preschool children, ages 2 to 5, limit screen time to just one hour a day of high-quality programming, co-engaging when possible.

-To encourage better habits and help kids take frequent breaks from screens, we’ve curated a list of some tools that might help your children develop healthier relationships with their devices.
+To encourage better digital device habits and help kids take frequent breaks from screens, we’ve curated a list of some tools that might help your children develop healthier relationships with their devices.

 Managing screen time

 - For Android and iOS.